grzesiaaa/Python_part2/README.md

 # Python_part2
-Tasks from the second semester of programming.
+Tasks from the second semester of programming at Wrocław University of Science and Technology.
+Summer 2021.